microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialAwarenessGettingStarted.md

 ## Getting Started

-Adding support for spatial awareness requires two key components of the Mixed Reality Toolkit; the spatial awareness system and a supported platform provider.
+Adding support for spatial awareness requires two key components of the Mixed Reality Toolkit: the spatial awareness system and a supported platform provider.

 1. [Enable](enable-spatial-awareness) the spatial awareness system